 Moreover, due to security issues, Apple also provides the backup with a password protection option.
 But this has also become some sort of a peeve to some users when they inadvertently forgot their passwords and are unable to access their backup files anymore.
-Therefore, learning how to recover iPhone backup password is essential to get the full range of services that's available for your versatile doohickey.
+Therefore, learning how to restore/recover iPhone backup password is essential to get the full range of services that's available for your versatile doohickey.

 Download iPhone Backup Unlocker, install and launch it.
 With a fancy interface, you will ensure the first step is to import the encrypted file stored on your computer.
-Usually, this file is stored by default in the below folder according to the computer's operating system, and you will be navigated to the foler containing this file by clicking "Open".
+Usually, this file is stored by default in the below folder according to the computer's operating system, and you will be navigated to the foler containing this file by clicking "Import".

 If you select Brute-force Attack, you need to do nothing for settings.